Lesson 3: p5.js Serial In

 If you’re a VSCode or web dev novice, we recommend this solution!

 Video.
-Spending time getting VSCode setup for p5.js is worth the investment.
-As the video shows, you get auto-complete, inline documentation, etc. You can either do this with the p5.vcode extension or via a manual setup, described next.
+Spending time setting up VSCode for p5.js is worth the investment.
+As the video shows, you get autocomplete, inline documentation, and more.
+You can do this with the p5.vscode extension or via a manual setup, described next.

 Manually setting up VSCode for p5.js